acidlabs/acid-tweet-bot/README.md

 - Create an app

-- Configure your auth.yml file
+- create a file config/auth.yml

  consumer_key:       "YOUR_CONSUMER_KEY"
  consumer_secret:    "YOUR_CONSUMER_SECRET"